Kyle Egan

 Kyle Egan (born 5 December 1998) is an English footballer who plays for Truro City.

 Career

 Egan began his career with Exeter City and made his professional debut on 13 August 2016 in a 2–1 defeat against Hartlepool United.

 Egan had previously joined Bideford on loan in March 2016, and in March 2017, he joined Dorchester Town on loan for the rest of the season.

-Egan rejoined Dorchester on a six-month loan deal in July 2017, and signed for them permanently following his release from Exeter in December 2017.
-In May 2018, Egan extended his stay at Dorchester by signing a new one-year contract.

-Egan joined Tiverton Town in 2020.